Houselink Community Homes and Mainstay Housing are now: Houselink and Mainstay Community Housing.

 Executive Director, Brian Davis and Tenant Board member, Steve Rogers, talk about why Houselink and Mainstay will be stronger by joining together.
 Learn about how we can increase housing development and enhance programs and services. (filmed March 2020)

 Learn more about Mainstay Housing.
 See images of their buildings and tenants, find out about the quality of their housing, accessibility, and how tenants are engaged. (created Sept.
 2020)

 What joining together means

-Joining together means that Houselink and Mainstay will become one organization.
-We will have one Board and one administration for both organizations.
+Joining together means that Houselink and Mainstay are now one organization.
+We have one Board and one administration.

 Why join together